CopernicaMarketingSoftware/Documentation/SMTPeter/dashboard/dkim-keys.md

 # Configuring DKIM keys

-The SMTPeter dashboard shows the DKIm keys you have currently configured and allows you to create new DKIM keys or add an existing key for SMTPeter to sign your emails with.
+The SMTPeter dashboard shows the DKIM keys you have currently configured and allows you to create new DKIM keys or add an existing key for SMTPeter to sign your emails with.